onitake/kvl/README.md

 For example, one Filter could interpret a key 'level' as the log level and drop messages below a certain threshold.

-Filters should implement the Filter interface and send their output to another Filter.
+Filters should implement the Filter interface and modify information in-place.

 ### Formatters